A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation Classification: Results and Discussion

 \subsection{Datasets and Evaluation Metrics}

 We employ the GNU RadioML2016.10a (referred to as Dataset A) \cite{dataset} and RadioML2018.01a (referred to as Dataset B) \cite{amc_dl3} datasets for our analysis.
-Each signal in the RadioML2016 dataset ($\mathbf{r}_{\text{t}, n}$) has an SNR of 18 dB, is normalized to unit energy, and consists of a 128-length ($\ell = 128$) observation window modulated according to a certain constellation ($\mathbf{y}_n$).
-We focus on the following four modulation schemes: CPFSK, GFSK, PAM4, and QPSK.
+Each signal in the RadioML2016 dataset ($\mathbf{r}_{\text{t}, n}$) is normalized to unit energy and consists of a 128-length ($\ell = 128$) observation window modulated according to a certain constellation ($\mathbf{y}_n$).
+In order to isolate the impact of adversarial interference, we focus on the following four modulation schemes, which, as we will show in Sec.
+IV-B, have equivalent classification performance on both time and frequency domain features in the absence of adversaries: CPFSK, GFSK, PAM4, and QPSK.
 Each constellation set contains 6000 examples for a total of 24000 signals.
-Similarly, in the RadioML2018.01a dataset, each considered signal has an SNR of 18 dB, but is oversampled with an observation window of $\ell = 1024$.
+In the RadioML2018.01a dataset, each considered signal is oversampled with an observation window of $\ell = 1024$.
 For a consistent comparison between datasets, signals in the RadioML2018.01a dataset are downsampled by $1 / 8$ to obtain an observation window of $\ell = 128$.
 We then focus on the following modulation constellations within the dataset: OOK, 8ASK, BPSK, and FM.
 Each modulation scheme contains 4096 examples for a total of 16384 signals.
+Following in line with previous studies \cite{amc_adv_atk1,kim2020channel,autoencoder_defense}, we focus on high SNR signals, where small perturbations can significantly degrade the classification performance of otherwise robust AMC models.
+Therefore, for each considered dataset, we present results at a constant SNR of 18 dB unless otherwise stated.
+However, our conclusions hold at SNRs greater than 2 dB, where previous works (e.g., \cite{fft_features}) have achieved high classification accuracy for deep learning-based AMC.
+We will analyze the effects of varying the SNR more closely in Sec.
+IV-E.

 In each experiment, we employ a 70/15/15 training/validation/testing dataset split, where the training and validation data are used to estimate the parameters of $f^{(i)}(\cdot, \theta_{i})$ and $g^{(i)}(\cdot, \phi_{i})$, and the testing dataset is used to evaluate each trained model's susceptibility to adversarial interference as well as the effectiveness of our proposed defense.
 In particular, the validation set is used to tune the model parameters using unseen data during the training process whereas the testing set is used to measure the performance of the resulting model.
 For each dataset, we denote the training, validation, and testing datasets, consisting of time domain IQ points or frequency domain feature components, as $\mathcal{X}_{tr}^{t}$, $\mathcal{X}_{va}^{t}$, $\mathcal{X}_{te}^{t}$, $\mathcal{X}_{tr}^{\omega}$, $\mathcal{X}_{va}^{\omega}$, and $\mathcal{X}_{te}^{\omega}$, respectively.